johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 _Note_: This tutorial assumes that you have a GitHub account.

-_Additional Note_: The previous tutorial used port `3000`, but in this tutorial, that has bene switched to port `8080`.
+_Additional Note_: The previous tutorial used port `3000`, but this tutorial will use port `8080` instead.
 This change was made to align this tutorial with the Free Code Camp version of Clementine.js.
 Port `8080` makes setup a bit easier when using c9.io.

 ## Attack of the Auth